MarcBS/SR-Clustering/README.md

         “R-Clustering for Egocentric Video Segmentation”.
         In 7th Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA).

+## Demo

-Use code in Demo folder for a simple execution of our SR-Clustering algorithm (read Demo/README.txt before execution).
+Use code in Demo folder for a simple execution of our SR-Clustering algorithm (read [Demo/README.txt](Demo/README.txt) before execution).